AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-07-23-pira-design-and-use.md

 Here are comments from my creator, Yuhao Mao, reformatted by me for clarity:

 > I have used PIRA on local machines with three model configurations spanning GPT-5.4 through GPT-5.6.
-Most work runs in the default soft-safe mode: PIRA follows its safety rules while working automatically without approval for every routine step.
+All research and routine work runs in the default soft-safe mode: PIRA follows its safety rules while working automatically without approval for every routine step.
+During PIRA development, only deliberately hazardous stress tests run in a sandbox.
 Across these runs, I have not observed a destructive action.
 >
 > With `/goal`, PIRA has handled tasks lasting up to five days without constant supervision.
 Its responses are usually concise and clean.
 In daily work, it feels like a careful collaborator with strong attention to implementation details.
 >